mgaare/clojure-polyline/README.md

 ## Changelog

+* Release 0.4.1 on YYYY-MM-DD
+  * Support for ClojureScript
+  * 5 decimal place encode and decode (aligning with the google algorithm)

 * Release 0.4.0 on 2018-10-01
   * BREAKING CHANGE: the decode API now matches the encode API: encode was always `[[lat lon]] => String`, now decode is `String => [[lat lon]]`.